IloveNooodles/garden/content/Project Ideas/Build a homelab.md

 pveum user token add terraform@pve provider --privsep=0
 ```

-You will get something like this
+You will get something like this.
+Copy the value of the token and save it somewhere

 ```
 │ key          │ value                                │